 The Menzies School for Health Research cultures bacteria from hundreds of soil, water, and air samples.
 The aim is to pinpoint the Melioidosis hotspots and find explanations for the surge in infections.

 There could be health implications for development in the north with the expansion of suburbs, mining and agriculture, such as the Orb irrigation scheme.

 Australia Scorching – America Freezing

-To keep hydrated you must drink a minimum of 4 litres of water per day and that is not “beer”.
-With these temperatures travellers are stranded.
+To keep hydrated you must drink a minimum of 4 liters of water per day and that is not “beer”.
+With these temperatures, travelers are stranded.
 Phil said, “We had a chap in here two days ago and he’d blown four tyres on his vehicle driving around in these temperatures”.
 Phil further said, “If it is 49° in the shade, we’re talking 77°,78°,80° (170/172/190 Fahrenheit) out in the sun which is, I mean, you’re running rubber on it; tyres just can’t cope with that sort of condition”.

 Birdsville is another place that you can fry eggs on the footpath.
 The fruit bats (mainly babies) have recently fallen out of the sky and are “dead” on the earth.
 This also happens to the birds.

 What a contrast to the “Polar Vortex” (Arctic Cyclone) across Canada and America.
 The temperature is 50° above in Australia and 50° below in Canada/North America.